nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 _Incremental_ and _journal_ hot copies are always stored in the current backup set if one exists.
 If there is no current backup set for some of the archives served by a HC SM when _incremental_ or _journal_ backup is requested, a _full_ hot copy is triggered automatically.
-The current backup set is the backup set created by the latest issued hotcopy and can be seen using `nuodocker get current backup --db-name <db>`.
+The current backup set is the backup set created by the latest issued hotcopy and can be seen using `nuodocker get current-backup --db-name <db>`.

 The `nuobackup` script is made available as a configMap and is used by all backup cron jobs to send a hot copy request of the specified type to the HC SMs.
 The _Full_ hot copy result is recorded into the NuoDB Admin domain key-value (KV) store upon successful finish.